TZITA/zero_day/README.md

 This is my first readme file.
-I'm using vi to modify my README.md fie within zero-day repo.
+I'm using vi to modify my README.md fie within zero-day repos.